-Homesteading for beginners, making a living homesteading, homesteading school and Homesteading today
+Making a living homesteading, homesteading school and homesteading today

 People who have taken the decision to homestead live a life that is much easier on the environment than a typical urban lifestyle.

 In addition, they also rear animals that serve as both a food source and again provide an opportunity to make a living off the land.

 How to make a living homesteading

-Leading a homestead lifestyle requires a serious commitment on the individual’s part which may include a sizeable investment of the land itself.
+Leading a homestead lifestyle requires a serious commitment on the individual’s part which may include a sizable investment of the land itself.

 They take the example of their parents who grew up on large tracts of land in the rural areas.

 Make Money Selling Timber

-If you have purchased a piece of land that is heavily wooded, then that in itself is a huge opportunity to earn some money.
+If you have purchased a piece of land that is heavily wooded, then that in itself is a huge opportunity to earn money.

 All you need to do is inform them that you have standing timber which you are ready to sell.

 There are always people looking to purchase firewood and you can cater to these people.

 Make Money Selling Rocks

 If your land has a lot of rocks then that can too be a source of income as there are people who are interested in buying all kinds of rocks.